electrocnic/GIT-SEMANTIC-VERSIONING/README.md

 11. When you think you have a major release, checkout the major branch and merge the minor branch into the major branch.
 12. Same goes for master from major if the release is really huge.

+Note: If you do not want to increment at all on a merge, for example, if you want to merge the latest hotfixes of a major branch back to minor, to have the latest state on minor as well, you really do not want to increment the version at all, then append --no-increment to the end of the merge statement.
+(E.g. "git merge major -m 'Merge message' --no-increment") Similar for hotfixes on a branch directly: You do not want to increment the master or major version because it is just a hotfix, but you need to increment the minor version?
+Appen --hotfix (E.g. git commit -m 'Commit message' --hotfix).

 ## On a Linux-Based OS: ##

 If the scripts fail at the first attempt due to permissions: